Buildings and architecture of Brighton and Hove: Railway age and Victorian era

-Hove, meanwhile, was also developing rapidly — but its influences were different.
-Although the Brunswick estate was successful, development of the neighbouring Adelaide Crescent stalled for more than 20 years and Decimus Burton's original design was scaled back.
+Hove also developed rapidly but its influences were different.
+Although the Brunswick estate was successful, development of the neighbouring Adelaide Crescent stalled for more than 20 years.
 Next came Palmeira Square (c.
-1855–1865), where the evolution from Regency to Victorian Italianate is clear, and there was some suburban development (called Cliftonville) around the new Hove railway station in the 1860s, but large tracts of land to the north and west remained undeveloped because of conditions in William Stanford's will.
-Only in 1872 did these conditions expire, and over the next 30 years Hove developed into a comfortable, spacious, suburban town with "a certain gentility" which it still possesses.
-Architects James Knowles and Henry Jones Lanchester were involved at first, and William Willett built the streets of ornately decorated gault brick villas they designed.
-Next came H. B. Measures and Amos Faulkner, who introduced more architectural variety and preferred red brick; then local architects Thomas Lainson and Clayton & Black laid out further estates of spacious tree-lined avenues and large half-timbered houses in the Queen Anne Revival and Domestic Revival styles.
-Public buildings were also provided, such as Hove Town Hall (1882; demolished 1966), a public library (1907–08) and Hove Museum and Art Gallery (a converted villa of 1877 designed in "drab Italianate" style by Thomas Lainson).
-Good Gothic Revival churches of this era include Central United Reformed Church (1867 by Horatio Nelson Goulty), the "dignified and grand" Sacred Heart (1880–81 by John Crawley) and Holy Trinity (1863 by James Woodman).
-Specialist building development company Medical Centre Developments bought the disused Holy Trinity in February 2016 for conversion into a medical centre.
+1855–1865), where the evolution from Regency to Victorian Italianate is clear, and there was some suburban development around the new Hove railway station in the 1860s, but land to the north and was retained by the Stanford estate until 1872.
+Over the following 30 years, Hove developed into a spacious, suburban town.
+The architects were James Knowles and Henry Jones Lanchester, and William Willett built the gault brick villas they designed.
+Next came H. B. Measures and Amos Faulkner, who introduced more architectural variety and preferred red brick; then local architects Thomas Lainson and Clayton & Black laid out further estates of tree-lined avenues and half-timbered houses in the Queen Anne Revival and Domestic Revival styles.
+Public buildings included Hove Town Hall (1882; demolished 1966), a public library (1907–08) and a museum and gallery.
+Gothic Revival churches of this era include Central United Reformed Church (1867), the Sacred Heart (1880) and Holy Trinity (1863).